tradecloud/tradecloud-docs-api-v2/api/delivery-schedule.md

 {% hint style="warning" %}
 The order line `position` may be unassigned in case of an order line split by a supplier.
 The ERP system must assign a position to the split order line and update the order line to Tradecloud.
 {% endhint %}

+{% hint style="warning" %}
+The simple delivery schedule is only supported by the POST webhook API, and not supported by the GET webhook API and polling.
+{% endhint %}

 ### `scheduledDelivery` fields